Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 already registered to them will be prefered over empty rooms.
 Free periods are currently randomly inserted.

-Students are currently stuck with the first timetable they get which causes issues when rooms are removed.
+Right now students are stuck with the first timetable they get which causes issues when rooms are removed.
 The plan is for students to re-register (or leave) at the end of an in-game term.